vimaier/hpc-knapsack/README.md

 You have a knapsack with a limited capacity and a pool of items from which you can choose to put into the knapsack.
 All items have the properties weight and worth/profit.
 The problem is that you have to pack the knapsack in such a way that the sum of the item weights does not exceed the capacity of the knapsack.
 Furthermore sum of the profit of all items needs to be maximized.
 This problem is known to be in the set of NP-complete problems.
 This means effort to solve such a problem increases exponentially with the input size, in our case list of items (and capacity of the knapsack).

 # Framework
 A small execution framework has been developed.
-This section describes the package / direcotry structure of the project and the framework.
+This section describes the package (directory) structure of the project and the framework.

 ## Packages
 **main**